Gary Crosby (bassist)

 Gary Crosby OBE (born 26 January 1955) is a British jazz double bassist, composer, music arranger, and educator.
 He was a founding member of the celebrated group the Jazz Warriors in the 1980s and has worked with many top international artists.

 Also a bandleader, record producer, company director and facilitator, he leads Gary Crosby's Nu Troop, Jazz Jamaica, Jazz Jamaica All Stars and is the founder of Nu Civilisation Orchestra.
 Crosby is co-founder and artistic director of Tomorrow's Warriors, a talent development organisation and charity co-founded in 1991 with his partner Janine Irons.
-In 1996 Crosby and Irons established Dune Music, a company that encompasses artist management, a record label, music publishing, and education.
+In 1996, Crosby and Irons established Dune Music, a company that encompasses artist management, a record label, music publishing, and education.

 Crosby appeared in the 1998 Teletubbies episode "Double Bass", where he played his double bass for some children.

 Described by the BBC as "a towering figure in jazz", Crosby has been the recipient of many honours, including in 2009 being appointed an OBE for Services to Music, and in 2018 becoming the first jazz musician to be awarded the Queen's Medal for Music.

 Background

-Born in London of Jamaican heritage, Crosby is the nephew of guitarist Ernest Ranglin, who performed with Jazz Jamaica at Ronnie Scott's Jazz Club in October 2009 as part of the club's anniversary concert series.
-Crosby started out playing trumpet but in his teens studied with noted bassist Peter Ind, going on to become a founding member in 1986 of the Jazz Warriors – a group that showcased such talented young Black musicians as Courtney Pine, Steve Williamson, Cleveland Watkiss, Phillip Bent, and Orphy Robinson.
+Crosby was born on 26 January 1955 of Jamaican heritage in London, England.
+He is the nephew of guitarist Ernest Ranglin, who performed with Jazz Jamaica at Ronnie Scott's Jazz Club in October 2009 as part of the club's anniversary concert series.
+Before focusing seriously on music, Crosby had ambitions to be an electrical engineer and he worked with a construction company where his role was partly to look after the apprentices.
+After his starting out playing trumpet, in his teens Crosby studied with noted bassist Peter Ind, going on to become a founding member in 1986 of the Jazz Warriors – a group that showcased such talented young Black musicians as Courtney Pine, Steve Williamson, Cleveland Watkiss, Phillip Bent, and Orphy Robinson.